tomatoesahoy/director/README.md

 # World

 There is a default 'director_world' lorebook included with the install (should be located at st\public\scripts\extensions\third-party\Director).
 Import it to your ST. World settings read a bit different and offer custom creation of settings.
 Example: creating a setting called 'year', with an entry that says '2005, 2006, 2006' will fill the dropdowns with those years, note they are seperated by a comma.
 All of the settings under world work this way and get injected like: 'The year is 2005' where 'year' is the lorebook entry and '2005' is one of the contents.

+'Mood' is the only exception to the world book in that options for it are held in the world lorebook, but appear under both user/char sections.

 # Chat